Skip to main content

 On September 9, 2020, the City amended Chapter 9-4100 of the Philadelphia Code, entitled “Promoting Healthy Families and Workplaces.”
 This ensures that certain health care employees would be compensated if they contract a communicable disease during a pandemic or epidemic event, under certain terms and conditions.

-Health care employers are required to provide certain health care employees and pool employees with paid sick leave when they miss work and test positive for COVID-19.
+Healthcare Organizations with 10 or more employees are required to provide eligible employees including pool employees with additional paid sick leave when they miss work and test positive for COVID-19 until they are able to return to work.
 This includes hospitals, nursing homes, and home health providers.
+This additional paid sick leave or Healthcare Epidemic Leave must be provided outside of and prior to the eligible employee’s accrued leave time.

-In order to qualify for this additional COVID-19 pandemic paid sick leave, the health care employee must have worked for the employer at least 40 hours in the three months prior to contracting COVID-19.
+In order to qualify for this additional Healthcare Epidemic Leave, the health care employee must have worked for the employer at least 40 hours in the three months prior to contracting COVID-19.

 From March 9, 2022 until December 31, 2023, employers with 25 or more employees must provide up to 40 hours of additional paid sick leave to eligible employees when they are unable to work for certain COVID-19 reasons, including: